WDI-SEA/u1-project-about-me/README.md

 Your work must:

-- Use semantic markup for HTML and CSS, adhering to best practices.
-- Use Flexbox to create a multi-column layout.
+x Use semantic markup for HTML and CSS, adhering to best practices. x Use Flexbox to create a multi-column layout.
 - Be completely responsive.
-- Include separate HTML/CSS /JavaScript files.
+x Include separate HTML/CSS /JavaScript files.
-- Stick with the KISS (Keep It Simple Stupid) and DRY (Don't Repeat Yourself) principles.
-- Use JavaScript or jQuery for DOM manipulation.
-- Be deployed and accessible online.
+- Stick with the KISS (Keep It Simple Stupid) and DRY (Don't Repeat Yourself) principles. x Use JavaScript or jQuery for DOM manipulation. x Be deployed and accessible online.
 (Research and use GitHub Pages)
 - Contain no "dead" code
 - Your code must pass our validators with flying colors